dwhite256/Mint-Classics-Company-Exploratory-Analysis/README.md

 ![18b4fb3ccaf5aab6f2f8c4fbf0fb8736](https://github.com/dwhite256/Mint-Classics-Company-Exploratory-Analysis/assets/170587320/4a947995-b850-4d8d-a028-d7adf2c466a9)

 ## DESCRIPTION OF THE BUSINESS PROBLEM
-  The Mint Classics Company is looking at closing on of their storage facilities.
+  The Mint Classics Company is looking at closing one of their storage facilities.
 In order to achieve this goal, exploratory analysis will be conducted on the data provided to give recommendations to the company on how to reduce and reorganize inventory.

 ## DESCRIPTION OF THE DATA